With a bit of hard work, anything is possible!

 I come through the front door in the early morning and find Mitzi passed out on the couch waiting for my return and for a moment I feel overwhelmed with exhaustion.
 But, looking at Mitzi’s sleeping, coal-smeared face, I remind myself that it's all worth it.
 After all, I’d rather be paying our mortgage than someone else’s!

-I wake up with a pounding headache, runny nose and a sore throat and after a particularly harrowing paper delivery reluctantly call in sick.
-Mitzi is down the mine for the day, but our flatmate Dylan is home and he kindly spends the afternoon with me explaining his many allergies.
+I wake up with a pounding headache, runny nose and a sore throat and, after a particularly harrowing paper delivery, reluctantly call in sick.
+Mitzi is spending the day doing one of her 10-hour uber shifts, but our flatmate Dylan is home and he kindly spends the afternoon with me explaining his many allergies.

 They seem to have worsened, says Dylan, since moving in with us and he suspects it is due to the pervasive mould that made the house affordable enough for us to buy it.